 Therefore, I automated the whole process.
 I adapted Long’s solution and embedded it in a more comprehensive script,

-update_tags and do the rest: fish the tags used across all posts, create the corresponding posts, and commit and push these changes to Github in a single go.
+update_tags and let it do the rest: fish the tags used across all posts, create the corresponding posts, and commit and push these changes to GitHub in a single go.
 To keep things tidy, I recommend running this script when having a clean working space (nothing to commit/push).

 Please note that Long’s original script reads the tags from posts that are formatted as follows:

 I adapted the script to read tags from posts that are formatted differently:

 You can find all the files of my website in my GitHub repository.

 If you have any comments, questions or feedback, leave them in the comments below or drop me a line on Twitter (@amoncadatorres).
 Moreover, if you found this useful, fun, or just want to show your appreciation, you can always buy me a cookie.
 Cheers!